sbaerlocher/tsmetrics/scripts/README.md

 ## Environment Variables

-All environment variables are centrally managed in `env-config.sh`.
+All environment variables are centrally managed in `setup-env.sh`.
 Default values are provided for development, but can be overridden via:

 1. `.env` file in project root